jshankman/pointhouse/README.md

 # how to tweak the user interface

 You can do some work on the UI without being a Java developer.
-If you have web design experience modifying the Lighthouse UI will seem quite familiar.
-Ask for a binary build if you don't want to compile the app yourself, and then run Lighthouse with the --resdir=/path/to/ui/files flag.
+If you have web design experience modifying the Pointhouse UI will seem quite familiar.
+Ask for a binary build if you don't want to compile the app yourself, and then run Pointhouse with the --resdir=/path/to/ui/files flag.
 It should point to the client/src/main/resources/lighthouse directory from this git repository.
 You can use the Shortcut+S key combination to reload the UI whilst the app is running.
 Shortcut is the Cmd key on a Mac and Control key on Windows/Linux.
 The UI is defined by the CSS files and FXML files (similar to HTML but different language).